 We are now offering trips to film and photograph these sharks during scientific research encounters, allowing the public to have amazing interactions with these sharks.
 Ask us more about this new and exciting venture with these rarely photographed shark.

 Trip synopsis: Small group size.
 Remote lodge in the heart of Prince William Sound.
 Private dive boat for topside photography with a focus on diving with Sleeper Sharks.
-Package details: 7 day/6 night Diving Package.
+Package details: 14 day/7 night Diving Package.
 First and last days are travel days.
-Includes 5 total days diving, meals, and weights (if you need rental gear, we can direct you to a local dive shop).
+Includes 12 total days diving, meals, and weights (if you need rental gear, we can direct you to a local dive shop).
 Transportation from Valdez, AK to the remote Ravencroft Lodge and back is also included.
 Accomodations are single occupancy.
 Self-guided paddleboards available at lodge for evening use.
 Alcohol/soft drinks, large heavy snacks & gratuities not included.
 Travel details: Fly to Anchorage, AK.
 Then fly on a smaller commercial flight to Valdez, AK.
 We recommend that you arrive a day before and leave the following morning from your departure day from the lodge.
 Divers arriving the day before should allow for weather delays into Valdez, AK that may happen from time to time.
 But arriving early allows you to take advantage of visiting Valdez and Solomon Hatchery where bears, sea lions and eagles can be found feasting on salmon runs.
 Ask for more details.
 Disclaimer: Remember that animals are free to roam the open ocean and topside animals are free to roam the vast wilderness.
 There are no fences or nets keeping them to a specific area to ensure sightings.
 So please keep in mind that interactions are highly likely during the week, but not guaranteed.
 Guests will need to sign releases before visiting the lodge and all divers must be able to swim and be in good physical condition to pertake in all activities.
 Group Size: 6 Experience Level: Divers need Advanced Open Water Certification.
 All divers must have atleast 30 logged dives and dove at least once in the last 60 days.
 Drysuit divers must have atleast 15 logged dives before arrival.
 Dive depth: Max dive depth is 60' Time Period: August Tour Focus: Diving with Sleeper Sharks.
 Day 1: Travel day from Valdez, AK to Lodge.
 Depart at 10am.
 Lunch not included, so be sure to bring a lunch when you arrive.
 We'll swing by Columbia Glacier and look for sea lions, whales and otters (weather permitting).
 Then check into rooms and prep gear, with trip briefing/orientation on diving procedures after dinner.
-Day 2-6: Breakfast will be served at 7am at the lodge.
-We will set up shark bait and wait on boat until one is found.
-Guests will be asked to board the boat at 8am for depature.
+Day 2-13: Breakfast will be served at 7am at the lodge.
+Each day we will set up shark bait and wait on boat until one is found.
+Once one is found, we will dive with it in shallow water along the coast.
+Guests must be patient each day as we will not get in the water until a shark is located.
+This trip is focused on finding and diving with a Sleeper Shark and it may take several days before one is found.
+Guests board the boat at 8am for depature.
 Lunchs will be brought on the boat and guests can access their lunch anytime.
 Day ends at 3pm.
 If you still have energy after diving, you'll have free time to 5pm for self-guided adventures such as hiking, beachcoming, paddleboarding, dock snorkeling or just simply hang out at the main lodge with other guests until dinner is served at 5:30pm.
-Day 7: Travel day back to Valdez, AK.
+Once guests have accomplished diving with a Sleeper Shark, following days will be spent diving on local dive spots, diving with salmon in local bays and looking for Jellyblooms to dive on.
+There is no exact number of dives on this trip, since the focus is first diving with a Sleeper Shark and this may take several days to accomplish.
+Day 14: Travel day back to Valdez, AK.
 Sit down breakfast 7am at lodge.
 Depart at 9am for Valdez.